Free PDF Mardi Gras Coloring Pages

 Mardi Gras is a French term.
 Mardi Gras literally means Fat Tuesday.

-It has a history in being a sort of religious holiday.
-Fat Tuesday or Shrove Tuesday, is always the Tuesday before Ash Wednesday or the beginning of Lent.
+Fat Tuesday, or Shrove Tuesday, has a history as a religious holiday.
+It is always the Tuesday before Ash Wednesday or the beginning of Lent.

-Lent is a Christian-observed period of fasting and preparing for the arrival of Jesus on Easter Sunday.
-No, no one fasts for 40 days.
-According to the bible, Jesus spent 40 days fasting in the desert.
-So Christians commemorate that with their own period of “doing without” but not usually a full fast.
+Lent is a Christian-observed period of fasting and preparation for Jesus’s arrival on Easter Sunday.
+No one fasts for 40 days.
+According to the Bible, Jesus spent 40 days fasting in the desert.
+So Christians commemorate that with their own period of “doing without,” but not usually a full fast.

 I was raised both Polish Catholic and in PA Dutch Country, so my household observes both Paczki Day and Fastnacht Day.